Highlights of the Program

 11:55 - 12:00

-Q&A SESSION ON LEGAL UPDATES FOR NATURAL HYDROGEN PROJECTS
+Q&A SESSION ON POLICY AND REGULATORY DEVELOPMENTS FOR NATURAL HYDROGEN PROJECTS

-NETWORKING LUNCH & VISITING THE DRILLING FOR HYDROGEN EXHIBITION
+NETWORKING LUNCH AND VISITING THE DRILLING FOR HYDROGEN EXHIBITION

 13:30 - 13:55